Your net zero jargon buster

 If something is sustainable, it means it can be maintained at current levels.

 In environmental terms, sustainability refers to how we make sure the planet’s natural resources are not depleted for future generations.
 And as individuals we can make changes at home too.
-Whether it’s smarter energy efficient technology or opting for tariffs that use more renewable energy sources, there are many ways to be more sustainable.
+Whether it’s smarter energy efficient technology or opting for solutions that use more renewable energy sources, there are many ways to be more sustainable.

 Ready to do your bit for the planet?